etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

             finally:
                 self.index += 1

-so they could be iterated over a loop:
+so they can be iterated over a loop:

 .. code-block:: python